 IK: Most of my paintings and poetry are searching for the same thing, this is what really binds them.
 They are searching for a line, an invisible gateway out of their own self.
-It’s a difficult thing to explain, but I guess it’s something that emerges out of a type of balance; a balance not born out of equal or similar quantities of things or colours or shapes, but a balance that arises when this duality shatters…..
+It’s a difficult thing to explain but I guess it’s something that emerges out of a type of balance; a balance not born out of equal or similar quantities of things – colours or shapes, but a balance that arises when this duality shatters…..
 Yikes I’m starting to sound like that lunatic on the plane you wish would choke on his peanuts…..but one artist that I believe achieves this almost unfalteringly is Juan Miro.
-I see this line, which is in fact a circle, present in almost all his paintings.
+I see this line which is in fact a circle present in almost all his paintings.
 That’s all I’m after, that simple juicy dollar dollar miro magic.

 BP: Your most recent exhibit was at Port Tsuyama in Japan.
 I am interested in how that came to fruition.
 That’s a very sacred Japanese institution and place to exhibit.
 How did that inform the work you produced for the show.
 And of course we cannot talk about PT without bringing up Kaneko, I don’t know what to ask exactly, perhaps it’s just a pause of reverence for her.

-Shamefully, I had never heard of Misuzu Kaneko until the curator asked If I wanted to do a joint show with her; which opened me up to the crypt of Kaneko.
+Shamefully, I had never heard of Misuzu Kaneko until the curator asked If I wanted to do a joint show with her which opened me up to the crypt of Kaneko.
 I think she is brilliant.
 She has a unique ability to display a truly simple and childish wonder that effortlessly sits alongside such crisp and heartbreaking existential clarity.
 It was a great honour to share space with her.

 BP: Since I do know you, I am aware you have an incredible capacity for depth of emotion and sentiment but you simultaneously seem to understand detachment from this.
 It’s a kind of beautiful version of detachment, a more spiritual side.
 I feel like you have a profound handle on this but I don’t know if you see it that way.

-BP: For me one of the strongest reactions I have to your work is that I find your visual language very difficult to put words to that aren’t some version of formalism.
+BP: For me one of the strongest reactions I have to your work is that I find your visual language very difficult to put words to that aren’t a version of formalism.
 And even at that it’s like trying to formalize Cy Twombly.
-It feels very incorrect to say you make instinctual work, that is never how it occurs to me.
+It feels very incorrect to say you make instinctual work as that is never how it occurs to me.
 I sometimes sense fragments of ritual or trance.
 It always feels like there is ‘something at work,’ some presence or intense focus.